IyaadC/IyaadC/README.md

 ## Welcome to my GitHub Profile! 👋

+I'm Iyaad Cassim (He/Him) - I'm a recent graduate of the University of Melbourne ('25) ,fullstack developer, startup enthusiast and lifelong student.
+I'm interested in z

 <!--
 **IyaadC/IyaadC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.